-Allergic bronchopulmonary aspergillosis (ABPA) is a problem in the lungs that is not very common.
-It is caused by a severe allergic reaction after being exposed to a type of fungus called Aspergillus, commonly found in the environment.
+Allergic bronchopulmonary aspergillosis (ABPA) is an uncommon problem in the lungs caused by a severe allergic reaction after being exposed to a type of fungus called Aspergillus, commonly found in the environment.
 With ABPA, the allergic reaction causes the immune system to overreact to Aspergillus leading to lung inflammation.
 ABPA causes tightening of airway muscles and mucus buildup resulting in coughing, breathing difficulty and airway obstruction.
 Some people with ABPA will develop bronchiectasis, a form of airway damage that can result in worse lung function and increased risk of infection.

 What are signs and symptoms of allergic bronchopulmonary aspergillosis?